 Unlike any other online class, you’ll have the advantage of asking questions in real-time.
 Step-parents, grand-parents or any other individuals involved in the lives of your children are encouraged to view the lectures with you and read the class materials and resources.
 (In respect for registered participants, we request that guests not formally registered not take part in the interactive parts of class discussion.

-Traditional classes are available on alternating months according to the schedule.
-Traditional classes are held on a Saturday at the Hibbing Grace Lutheran Church, 4010 9th Ave.
+Traditional classes are held the first Saturday of every month.
+They are held at the Hibbing Grace Lutheran Church, 4010 9th Ave.
 West, Hibbing, MN at 9:00a.m. - 1:00 p.m.
-Unlike the online alternative where anyone involved in the lives of children can attend, only registered parents can be in the classroom.
 No child care, snacks or beverages are provided.
 Children are not allowed in the building during the class.
 Please bring pencils, pen and paper for notetaking.
 Only registered parents are allowed to attend.
 The parent handbook and class resources are delivered electronically.
 Registrants must have a working accessible email to receive class materials.
 The Certificate of Completion is provided after the class is completed.
 Reading of the handbook is an important part of the program.

-Safety Notice: If there is any safety concern or an order for protection in place, parents must attend online.
-It is your responsibility to be aware of any safety concerns in your situation..
+Safety Notice: If there is any safety concern or an order for protection in place, please be advised that it is your responsibility to be aware of any safety concerns in your situation.